-LCRA's Commercial, Industrial and Institutional (CII) Rebate Program helps businesses, industries, schools, churches and other institutions that directly or indirectly receive water from LCRA incorporate new water-saving equipment and practices.
+LCRA's Commercial, Industrial, and Institutional (CII) Rebate Program helps businesses, industries, schools, churches, and other institutions that directly or indirectly receive water from LCRA incorporate new water-saving equipment and practices.
+LCRA offers rebates up to \$125 per hour for outdoor audits (not to exceed \$2,000), or up to \$125 per hour for indoor and outdoor water audits (not to exceed \$5,000).
 The program provides rebates to replace inefficient plumbing, irrigation equipment, or process change outs up to a fixed dollar amount or cost per acre-foot saved, based on recommendations from indoor and outdoor water audits.
-A facility can receive a rebate of up to \$1,500 per fiscal year for other water-saving equipment and/or process changes.
+A facility can receive a rebate of up to \$1,500 per fiscal year for irrigation equipment upgrades, aeration, compost and mulch, soil moisture sensors, and rain sensors.
 LCRA also has a grant that awards up to 50 percent of the project cost, up to \$20,000, for large- scale rainwater harvesting, air-cooled ice machines, HVAC condensate recycling and other water-saving technology.